Rice Women’s Basketball cruised past Little Rock, an NCAA Tournament team last season, behind a big day from senior guard Erica Ogwumike.

 — The Roost (@AtTheRoost) November 9, 2019

 The next time Rice Women’s Basketball takes the court, it will be in Dallas for their first road game of the season.
 The Owls visit SMU on Wednesday, Nov.
 13 for a 7:00 p.m. tipoff.
-Last year the Owls defeated the Mustangs 66-52.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Last year the Owls defeated the Mustangs 66-52.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.